Brazilians Burn Trump Effigies As Tariffs Spark Anger

 He is also the presiding judge in the coup trial of Bolsonaro, who risks a 40-year prison sentence.

-US Secretary of State Marco Rubio has accused Moraes of "serious human rights abuses, including arbitrary detention involving flagrant denials of fair trial guarantees and infringing on the freedom of expression”.
+Secretary of State Marco Rubio has accused Moraes of "serious human rights abuses, including arbitrary detention involving flagrant denials of fair trial guarantees and infringing on the freedom of expression."

-Anti-Trump protests were held in Brasilia, Sao Paulo and Rio de Janeiro, a sign of souring ties between two of the Americas' largest economies.

-The demonstrations were modestly attended, but reflected broad anger at Trump's decision to put a 50% tariff on Brazilian exports and to sanction a top judge.

 Moraes recently ordered Bolsonaro to wear an electronic ankle bracelet pending the conclusion of his trial, and barred him from leaving his home at night or using social media pending an investigation into potential obstruction of justice.